 Seldom is there more anger than when a mama bear’s cub gets injured.
-Should a fellow kindergartner toss out a few typical teases, visit this medications she’ll be forever labeled as a Mean Girl by the other mama bears, page for certain.
+Should a fellow kindergartner toss out a few typical teases, she’ll be forever labeled as a Mean Girl by the other mama bears, for certain.
 A boy who shoves another boy is a terrible bully.
 A child who hits must be hit at home.
 A kid who bites has “something wrong” with them.
 What is normal childhood behaviour, and what is truly of concern?

 I’m no expert, for certain, but I know that as adults, we tend to interpret situations we see our kids in through our own eyes.
 With that vision comes our years of experience, any baggage we have from when we were younger, and an understanding that social imbalances suck for everyone.

 But the thing is, much of what we react over is normal kid stuff.
 Kids push.
 They tease.
 They’re mean.
 This is normal, and this is exactly why we parents, caregivers, and role models exist.
 We work to teach them that these aren’t okay behaviours, but we forget that despite them not being acceptable, they’re totally normal.
 The whole point of being a kid is that you don’t know what being a grown up is all about.

 Most grown ups don’t even seem to have a good grasp on it, so why do we expect so much from young kids?

 When my son was in junior kindergarten, he came home with a sizeable lump on his forehead.
 I spoke to some of the other parents about it because they commented on the sheer size (and colour!) of the welt.
 My son and another kids from his class (who, by the way, stood at least a foot taller than my son) had not been having a fun day together.
 There were a few verbal spats during the day, culminating in the other kid shoving my son, pretty hard.
 Hard enough that my son’s forehead caught the corner of a door, and the resulting black-and-blue goose-egg drew some pretty good stares.